JoANeS86/GADA-Specialization/notes.md

 Datasets used in the workplace can sometimes require multiple rounds of EDA and feature engineering to get everything in a suitable format to train a model.

+Class imbalance: When a dataset has a predictor variable that contains more instances of one outcome that another.

+There are two general strategies to balance a dataset, and the method that is better to use generally is decided by how much data you have in the first place: Downsampling and Upsampling.

+    Downsampling: Downsampling is the process of making the minority class represent a larger share of the whole dataset simply by removing observations from the majority class.
+It is mostly used with datasets that are large.
+But how large is large enough to consider downsampling?
+Tens of thousands is a good rule of thumb, but ultimately this needs to be validated by checking that model performance doesn’t deteriorate as you train with less data.

+    Upsampling: Upsampling is basically the opposite of downsampling, and is done when the dataset doesn’t have a very large number of observations in the first place.
+Instead of removing observations from the majority class, you increase the number of observations in the minority class.

+In both cases, upsampling and downsampling, it is important to leave a partition of test data that is unaltered by the sampling adjustment.
+You do this because you need to understand how well your model predicts on the actual class distribution observed in the world that your data represents.
+In the case of the spam detector example, it’s great if your model can score well on resampled data that is 80% not spam and 20% spam, but you need to know how it will work when deployed in the real world, where spam emails are much less frequent.
+This is why the test holdout data is not rebalanced.

+Class rebalancing should be reserved for situations where other alternatives have been exhausted and you still are not achieving satisfactory model results (class imbalance isn't always a problem).